Mark "Chopper" Read: Cultural references

 A fictionalised version of Read was featured in several sketches on The Ronnie Johns Half Hour.
 In some of these sketches, such as "Harden The Fuck Up!", Read was portrayed by Heath Franklin.
 Read said that although the parody was not totally accurate, he found it funny.

 Science fiction author William Gibson based a character (Keith Blackwell) in the final two books of his Bridge trilogy on Read.
 In the second book of the trilogy, Idoru, Gibson wrote in his acknowledgments:

 Jim G. Thirlwell, in his 1995 Foetus release, Gash, wrote and performed a song titled "Steal Your Life Away" which included a somewhat Read-like persona and several quotes from Read's first book, including "I'm a garbage disposal expert", "You've got to stand at the edge of the grave for the rest of your life", "Me and my mental health don't agree most times" and "Why ask why?".

 Chopper features on hip hop songs with artists such as Brad Strut, Bias B and Necro.

 Film

-The 2000 film Chopper, starring Eric Bana as Read, was based on stories from Read's books and independent research, leading to events portrayed on screen that somewhat contradicted Read's version.
+The 2000 film Chopper, starring Eric Bana as Read, was based on the heavily fictionalised stories from Read's books and independent research, leading to events portrayed on screen that somewhat contradicted Read's version.
 For instance, Read claimed in early books to be vehemently against drugs, but the film portrays him as a casual drug user.
 In response, Read stated, "You have to have tried something to be able to say you hate it."
+The representation of Jimmy Loughnan in the film has been discredited.